 Server capabilities are published at a well-known metadata endpoint (/.well-known/fraglets), declaring the embedding model, supported domains, and API base URL.
 The schema and protocol are open.
 Nothing prevents future federation if the ecosystem grows to warrant it, but a single canonical service is the right starting point for establishing the pattern and ensuring consistency.

-The fraglet's embedding vector enables direct similarity computation against item catalogues.
+Agents and services can read fraglet text fields directly to inform decisions.
+But the embedding vector also enables a more specific operation: direct similarity computation against item catalogues.
 When a service embeds its catalogue items using the same model, cosine similarity between the fraglet vector and item vectors produces a ranked list of matches.

 Embedding composition